vision-dbms/vision/docs/year-end/README.md

 When to Run:
 ------------
-These two scripots can be executed any time before new Pricing or Holding records are updated for the upcoming year.
+These two scripts can be executed any time before new Pricing or Holding records are updated for the upcoming year.
 It is assumed this DBA activity will occur at least once annually.